mohitkumargangwar/C-Programming-Project/README.md

-# C-Programming-Project
+👋 Hi there!
-👋 Hi, I’m Mohit Kumar, an MCA student passionate about coding.
-I recently completed learning C programming and enjoy building projects to sharpen my skills.
-I use a Mac for development and explore new tools and technologies.
-My goals include learning advanced topics, contributing to open-source, and showcasing my projects here.
+I’m Mohit Kumar, a student pursuing MCA.
+I recently learned C programming and enjoy coding and building simple projects to improve my skills.
+I use a Mac for development and love exploring new things about programming.

+💻 What I’m Doing:

+Creating small C programming projects.
+Practicing coding to get better every day.
+Exploring new tools and technologies.

+🎯 Goals:
+Build more projects to showcase my skills.
+Learn advanced topics like data structures.
+Contribute to open-source projects.